Jury gets R. Kelly's child pornography and trial-fixing case

 AP Legal Affairs Writer

-CHICAGO (AP) — R. Kelly’s federal trial on charges accusing him of making child pornography and rigging his 2008 child porn trial went to the jury on Tuesday after prosecutors and the defense wrapped up their cases.
+CHICAGO (AP) — Jurors began deliberating Tuesday at R. Kelly’s federal trial in Chicago, sorting through a month of evidence and arguments to decide verdicts on charges accusing the singer of producing child pornography, enticing minors for sex and successfully rigging his 2008 child porn trial.

 A day after prosecutors delivered their closing argument, Kelly’s lead attorney made hers.
-Standing at a podium a few feet in front of the jurors, Jennifer Bonjean noted that many key government witnesses, including some of the women who accused Kelly of sexually abusing them, testified with immunity to ensure they wouldn’t be charged with previously lying to authorities.
+Standing at a podium a few feet in front of jurors, Jennifer Bonjean said key government witnesses were admitted liars who testified with immunity to ensure they couldn’t be charged.

-Bonjean said they hadn’t come to the courthouse in Chicago, Kelly’s hometown, to tell the unvarnished truth.
-“They came in here,” she said, “to tell the government’s version of the truth.”

-Among others, she cited Kelly ex-girlfriend Lisa Van Allen, who testified about how she stole a sex tape from a Kelly gym bag in the early 2000s.
-Bonjean also pointed to the testimony of Kelly’s former merchandizing agent Charles Freeman, who told jurors that he asked the singer for $1 million in exchange for returning another sex tape that could potentially incriminate the singer.
-Both testified with immunity.

-“You don’t just pull out the cockroach and eat the rest of the soup,” she said, noting of the prosecution’s case: “There are just too many cockroaches.”
+“You don’t just pull out the cockroach and eat the rest of the soup, You throw out the whole soup,” said told jurors.
+She said of the prosecution’s case: “There are just too many cockroaches.”

-Bonjean reminded jurors that she told them during her opening statement that the government would rely on “perjurers, blackmailers and extortionists,” and said prosecutors had done just that.
+As Bonjean spoke, Kelly, wearing a gray suit and black face mask, looked calm at a nearby defense table.
+He appeared to shake his head slightly a few times when a prosecutor spoke.

+Kelly, 55, was sentenced in June to 30 years in prison after a separate federal trial in New York where he was convicted of racketeering and sex trafficking.
+Convictions on just a few of the 13 counts Kelly faces at his current trial could add years to his imprisonment.

-In rebuttal, prosecutor Jeannice Appenteng cited testimony that showed as Kelly’s fame boomed around 1995, his staff and associates increasingly geared everything they did to what Kelly wanted.
+The prosecutor also pointed to testimony that as Kelly’s fame boomed in the mid-1990s, his staff and associates increasingly geared everything they did to what Kelly wanted.

-“And ladies and gentlemen, what R. Kelly wanted was to have sex with young girls,” she said.
+“And ladies and gentlemen, what R. Kelly wanted was to have sex with young girls,” Appenteng said.

-Kelly faces charges including production of child pornography, enticing minor girls for sex and obstruction of justice by rigging his 2008 child pornography trial in state court, at which he was acquitted.
-Jurors were expected to began deliberating later Tuesday.
+Earlier, Bonjean implored jurors not to withdraw to the jury room with an impression of Kelly informed by media coverage of him in recent years or by prosecutors at the trial.

+“They throw around labels like sex predator,” she said about prosecutors.
+“Labels and sweeping generalizations are distractions meant for you to lose your humanity for this man.”

 Bonjean twice called for a mistrial Monday, complaining that closing arguments by attorneys for Kelly co-defendants Derrell McDavid and Milton Brown were grounded in the presumption that “the world now knows Mr. Kelly is a sex predator.”

-“The presumption of innocence has been abolished for him,” Bonjean said, meaning Kelly was unable to get a fair trial.
+“The presumption of innocence has been abolished for him,” she said.
 Judge Harry Leinenweber denied the requests.

-Prosecutors will have the opportunity for a short rebuttal after Bonjean gives her closing argument in Kelly’s hometown of Chicago, where he rose from poverty to become an R&B superstar.

-Kelly and McDavid, Kelly’s former business manager, are accused of fixing the 2008 trial by intimidating and paying off witnesses.
-Both face child pornography charges.
-Brown, a former Kelly associate, is accused of receiving child pornography.
+Kelly and McDavid, Kelly’s former business manager, are accused of fixing Kelly’s 2008 trial on state child porn charges by intimidating and paying off witnesses.
+They and Brown, a former Kelly associate, face child pornography charges.

-Kelly was sentenced in June to 30 years in prison after a separate federal trial in New York, where he was convicted of racketeering and sex trafficking.
-Convictions on just a few of the 13 counts Kelly faces at his current trial could add years to his imprisonment.

 Pozolo focused much of her closing argument on the government’s star witness, an accuser who went by “Jane” and who said Kelly sexually abused her hundreds of times starting when she was 14.